-Serbia unexplored mining deposits, environment threat from known polluters?7.
-September 2019. / Mining
+Serbia unexplored mining deposits, environment threat from known polluters?, Mining

 A possible mining boom in Serbia promises generous profits for private companies that will exploit mining resources.
 Tax incentives, cheap labour and inadequate environmental regulation make rich sites extremely attractive and affordable for exploitation.